Avoid HR Headaches: Stay Compliant without Legal Bottlenecks

 Policy acknowledgments (read receipts at scale)

-• Set due dates and reminders; track completion by org/role/location
+• Set due dates and reminders; track completion by org, role, or location

 • Export completion for leadership or auditors